lexisandoval/lexislockerfrontend/README.md

 The web application will open when you run the command above.

 Once open, you may "shop" all Lexi's Locker products.

-You may visit the Cart Microservice repository [here](https://github.com/lexisandoval/lexislockercartservice) or the Product Microservice repository [here](https://github.com/lexisandoval/lexislockerproductservice).